-6 TOE summary specification (ASE TSS)
+6 TOE summary specification (ASE_TSS)

-This section demonstrates how the TOE meets each Security Functional Requirement, which will be further detailed in the ADV FSP documents.
+301 This section demonstrates how the TOE meets each Security Functional Requirement, which will be further detailed in the ADV_FSP documents.

-6.1 Limited fault tolerance (FRU\FLT.2)
+6.1 Limited fault tolerance (FRU_FLT.2)

-The TSF provides limited fault tolerance, by managing a certain number of faults or errors that may happen, related to random number generation, power supply, data flows and cryptographic operations, thus preventing risk of malfunction.
+302 The TSF provides limited fault tolerance, by managing a certain number of faults or errors that may happen, related to random number generation, power supply, data flows and cryptographic operations, thus preventing risk of malfunction.

-6.2 Failure with preservation of secure state (FPT\FLS.1)
+6.2 Failure with preservation of secure state (FPT_FLS.1)

-- The TSF provides preservation of secure state by detecting and managing the following events, resulting in an immediate interruption or reset: - · Die integrity violation detection, - · Errors on memories and registers, - · Glitches on external power supply lines, - High voltage supply, - CPU errors. - MMU errors, - Detection of out of bound access on memories and registers, - External clock incorrect frequency, - Faults on crypto processors or libraries. - 295 The ES can generate a software reset. - 6.3 Limited capabilities (FMT\LIM.1) / Test, Limited capabilities (FMT\LIM.1) / Sdiag, Limited capabilities (FMT\LIM.1) / Loader, Limited availability (FMT\LIM.2) / Test, Limited availability (FMT\LIM.2) / Sdiag & Limited availability (FMT\LIM.2) / Loader - The TOE is either in Test, Admin or User configuration. - The TOE may also be in Basic Diagnostic (aka Diagnostic) or Secure Diagnostic volatile configuration. - The Test and Diagnostics configurations are reserved to ST. - The TSF ensures the switching and the control of TOE configuration, the corresponding access control and the control of the corresponding capabilities.
+3 The TSF provides preservation of secure state by detecting and managing the following events, resulting in an immediate interruption or reset:

+- Die integrity violation detection,

+- Errors on memories and registers,

+- Glitches,

+- High voltage supply,

+- CPU errors,

+- MMU errors,

+- Faults on crypto processors.

+- 304 The ES can generate a software reset.

+- 6.3 Limited capabilities (FMT_LIM.1) / Test, Limited capabilities (FMT_LIM.1) / Sdiag, Limited capabilities (FMT_LIM.1) / Loader, Limited availability (FMT_LIM.2) / Test, Limited availability (FMT_LIM.2) / Sdiag & Limited availability (FMT_LIM.2) / Loader

+- 305 The TOE is either in Test, Admin or User configuration.

+- 306 The TOE may also be in Basic Diagnostic (aka Diagnostic), Secure Diagnostic or Genuine Check volatile configuration.

+- 307 The Test and Diagnostics configurations are reserved to ST.

+- 308 The TSF ensures the switching and the control of TOE configuration, the corresponding access control and the control of the corresponding capabilities.
 The transition controls rely on several strong mechanisms including fuse, authentication and control registers.
-Part of the transitions are only possible in the STMicroelectronics audited environment. - The TSF reduces the available features depending on the TOE configuration. - The customer can choose to disable irreversibly the Loading capability.
+Part of the transitions are only possible in the STMicroelectronics audited environment.

+- 309 The TSF reduces the available features depending on the TOE configuration.

-The customer can choose to irreversibly enable or disable the Secure Diagnostic capability.
+- 310 The customer can choose to disable irreversibly the Loading capability.

-Only if the customer enables it, for quality investigation purpose, ST can exercise the Secure Diagnostic capability with a secure protocol, in an audited environment.
+311 The customer can choose to enable or disable irreversibly the Secure Diagnostic capability.
+Only if the customer enables it, ST can exercise the Secure Diagnostic capability for quality investigation purpose with a secure protocol, in a secured environment.

-6.4 Inter-TSF trusted channel (FTP\ITC.1) / Sdiag
+6.4 Inter-TSF trusted channel (FTP_ITC.1) / Sdiag

-In Secure Diagnostic volatile configuration, the System Firmware provides a secure channel to allow another IT product to operate a Secure Diagnostic transaction.
+312 In Secure Diagnostic volatile configuration, the System Firmware provides a secure channel to allow another IT product to operate a Secure Diagnostic transaction.

-6.5 Audit review (FAU\SAR.1) / Sdiag
+6.5 Audit review (FAU_SAR.1) / Sdiag

-The System Firmware allows to read the Secure Diagnostic status (permanently disabled, permanently enabled, disabled but still configurable).
+313 The System Firmware allows to read the Secure Diagnostic status (permanently disabled, permanently enabled, disabled but still configurable).

-6.6 Stored data confidentiality (FDP\SDC.1)
+6.6 Stored data confidentiality (FDP_SDC.1)

-The TSF ensures confidentiality of the User Data, thanks to the following features:
+- 314 The TSF ensures confidentiality of the User Data, thanks to the following features:

-- · Memories scrambling and encryption,
+- Memories scrambling and encryption,

 - Protection of NVM sectors,

 - MMU,

 - LPU.

-6.7 Stored data integrity monitoring and action (FDP\SDI.2)
+6.7 Stored data integrity monitoring and action (FDP_SDI.2)

-The TSF ensures integrity of the stored data, thanks to the following features:
+- 315 The TSF ensures stored data integrity, thanks to the following features:

 - Memories parity control,

-- Protection of NVM sectors.
+- Protection of NVM sectors,

 - MMU,

 - LPU.

-6.8 Audit storage (FAU\SAS.1)
+6.8 Audit storage (FAU_SAS.1)

-In User configuration, the TOE provides commands to store data and/or pre-personalisation data and/or supplements of the ES in the NVM.
-These commands are only available to authorized processes before delivery.
+316 In User configuration, the TOE provides commands to store data and/or pre-personalisation data and/or supplements of the ES in the NVM.
+These commands are only available to authorized processes, and only until phase 6.

-6.9 Resistance to physical attack (FPT PHP.3)
+6.9 Resistance to physical attack (FPT_PHP.3)

-The TSF ensures resistance to physical tampering, thanks to the following features:

-- The TOE implements a set of countermeasures that reduce the exploitability of physical probing. - The TOE is physically protected by active shields that command an automatic reaction on die integrity violation detection.
+- 317 The TSF ensures resistance to physical tampering, thanks to the following features: - The TOE implements a set of countermeasures that reduce the exploitability of physical probing. - The TOE is physically protected by active shields that command an automatic reaction on die integrity violation detection.

-6.10 Basic internal transfer protection (FDP\ITT.1), Basic internal TSF data transfer protection (FPT\ITT.1) & Subset information flow control (FDP\IFC.1)
+6.10 Basic internal transfer protection (FDP_ITT.1), Basic internal TSF data transfer protection (FPT_ITT.1) & Subset information flow control (FDP_IFC.1)

-The TSF prevents the disclosure of internal and user data thanks to:

-- Memories scrambling and encryption,

-- · Bus encryption,

-- Mechanisms for operation execution concealment,
+- 318 The TSF prevents the disclosure of internal and user data thanks to: - Memories scrambling and encryption, - Bus encryption, - Mechanisms for operation execution concealment.

-- Leakage protection in libraries.

-6.11 Random number generation (FCS\RNG.1)
+6.11 Random number generation (FCS_RNG.1)